-2.5.3.4 Air Quality
+8.6.3.4 Air Quality

-Champaign County is an air quality attainment area.
+Crawford County is an air quality attainment area.
 Impacts to air quality would result from construction, operation and maintenance of the proposed project.
 The operation of heavy equipment would be the primary source of pollutant emissions during construction activities.
 Such pollutants vary by the source, as described below:

-Particulate matter, volatile organic compounds (VOCs), carbon monoxide (CO) and nitrogen oxides (NOX) resulting from the combustion of diesel fuel

-Fugitive dust emissions along the right-of-way and unimproved roads resulting from the operation of heavy equipment.
+- Particulate matter, volatile organic compounds (VOCs), carbon monoxide (CO) and nitrogen oxides (NOX) resulting from the combustion of diesel fuel - Fugitive dust emissions along the right-of-way and unimproved roads resulting from the operation of heavy equipment.

 Fugitive dust can be controlled by using water sprays or other suitable dust suppressants.
 The combustion emissions associated with removal operations (VOCs, CO and NOX) generally would be minor and of short duration and would have insignificant impacts on air quality.
-The amount of overall train traffic on the proposed rail line would not meet or exceed STB thresholds for air quality.
-Therefore, air impacts were not quantified and are expected to be minor.
-General impacts are discussed in Part 4, Appendix A. Air quality impacts for segments expected to experience increased traffic are discussed in Part 2.
+The amount of overall train traffic on the proposed rail line would exceed STB thresholds for air quality.
+General impacts to air quality are discussed in Part 4 Appendix A. Air quality impacts for segments expected to experience increased traffic above STB thresholds are discussed in Part 2.

-2.5.3.5 Noise
+8.6.3.5 Noise

-As described in Section 2.1.2.5, one residence is within 500 feet of the proposed action.
-Mount Hope Cemetery and the Champaign County Conservation Area are within 0.5 miles of the site.
-All of these receptors currently experience noise generated by passing trains on the NS and UP rail lines.
-Presently these facilities are exposed to 30 trains per day on the NS line.
-NS estimates nine existing train movements would be diverted per day from the UP line over the proposed connection.
-This traffic exceeds STB thresholds for noise evaluation.
-Train traffic operating on the proposed connection would generate an Ldn 65 noise level at approximately 100 feet.
-No residences would be within this distance.
+As described under Section 7.1.2.5, 144 residences are within 500 feet of the proposed construction site.
+Crawford School is approximately 1,200 feet southeast of the proposed construction.
+All of these receptors currently experience noise generated by passing trains on the NS and Conrail rail lines.
+Presently, these facilities are exposed to approximately seven trains per day on the Conrail line and 26 trains per day on the NS line.
+NS estimates eight train movements per day on the proposed rail line connection.
+This increase exceeds STB thresholds for noise evaluation.
+Train traffic operating on the proposed connection (eight trains per day) would generate an Ldn 65 noise level at approximately 100 feet and approximately 300 feet at the two new at-grade crossings.
+Of the 144 residences within 500 feet, 87 of them could experience such a noise level.
+Of potentially greater significance would be noise generated by wheel squeal.
+Should wheel squeal occur, eight trains per day could generate an Ldn 65 distance of approximately 700 feet.
+Two hundred fourteen residences, including all of the 144 residences within 500 feet, could experience an Ldn level of 65 decibels or greater.